|

 Provides support for overlapped digit sending for ARQ messages.

-It also partially supports Setup messages (no overlapped sending
+This also partially supports Setup messages (no overlapped sending

 - only number length validation).